Self care and disability

 You may also want to consider using a Direct Payment to appoint a PA or pay for care services.
 The payments aim to give you more independence, flexibility and choice over how these services are arranged and provided.

-Hate Crime and Abuse
+Hate crime and abuse

 It’s a criminal offence to target someone because of a personal characteristic, such as autism or a learning disability.
 This can include name calling, threatening behaviour online or in person, or someone hurting you.
 Support is available to help you report any hate crime.
 Read more about what is Hate Crime and how to report it on InformationNOW.